EnderIzSillyy/EnderIzSillyy/README.md

 - My names Cosmo/Scythe !
 But you can call me Cosmie, Greg or Jelly !

-I'm a Ashes.town skin maker, beginner VA/Impressionist, singer, and artist !
+I'm a Ashes.town cosplayer, beginner VA/Impressionist, singer, and artist !

 OBSESSED WITH PHIGHTING, PRESSURE, REGRETEVATOR, SLENDYTUBBIES, MOUTHWASHING, UNDERTALE ( AUS ) AND DEADPLATE !!!